Myanmar executes ex-lawmaker, 3 other political prisoners

 The executions, first announced in the state-run Mirror Daily newspaper, were carried out despite worldwide pleas for clemency for the four men, including from United Nations experts and Cambodia, which holds the rotating chairmanship of the Association of Southeast Asian Nations.

+There were swift condemnations.
+U.N. human rights chief Michelle Bachelet said she was dismayed by “this cruel and regressive step.”
+She added: “For the military to widen its killing will only deepen its entanglement in the crisis it has itself created.”

-The four were executed “in accordance with legal procedures” for directing and organizing “violent and inhuman accomplice acts of terrorist killings,” the newspaper reported.
+According to the newspaper, the four were executed “in accordance with legal procedures” for directing and organizing “violent and inhuman accomplice acts of terrorist killings.”
 It did not say when they were hanged.

 The military government later issued a brief statement about the executions, while the prison where the men had been held and the prison department refused comment.